 - College savings plans generally allow you to access your funds as needed.
+Contact your plan administrator for instructions on accessing the funds in your plan.
 Checks should follow the pay-by-mail instructions.

 - Prepaid plans generally pay a specific amount per unit of enrollment, and may also pay a portion of your student housing.

 - You must notify us prior to the settlement deadline each term of your enrolled units so we can defer the appropriate portion of your bill.

 - USC currently bills the following agencies for prepaid tuition 529 plans:

 - Kentucky’s Affordable Prepaid Tuition

 - MET Michigan Education Trust

 - If your plan requires direct invoicing from the university, contact Agency Billing at: